Audio How-to Guide

 Using the Audio Player

-To play one of the channels, click the Play/Pause button:
+To play one of the channels from the home page, click the Play/Pause button:

+After a program begins playing, a 'Now Playing' title will appear followed by the channel number.
 The player controls can be used to mute the stream, adjust the volume, or pause the stream.
-The time shown is how long you have been listening.

 Switching Between Channels

 If one channel is playing while you push the play icon on the other channel on the home page, the first channel will stop and the new channel will begin.
 On any other page of the site, clicking on "Switch Channel" will perform the same action.

 If you browse or search on the site, pages will load in place and the audio player will continue to stream while indicating the show that is currently playing.
 The 'Read more' link will take you to the page for the currently playing program which includes a full tune list, guest list, and show description.
 If you click on a photo or a social media link, a playing stream will be disconnected.

 A complete listing of programs is available for browsing, and the song titles are linked to program notes for each show.
 The programs are listed in numerical order, which roughly corresponds to the chronology in which the programs were originally produced for broadcast.
 You can filter this list by entering in the first word(s) of a program name in the filter field immediately at the top of the Program list.
 Audio for the programs is not available from the detailed program pages.
 The numbered buttons along the bottom of the Programs list enable you to page through the long list of program titles.

 Some shows in the collection are not included in the audio stream due to quality issues.
 These shows do not have program information on the site, but can be accessed by consulting the extensive Riverwalk Jazz archives at the Stanford Archive of Recorded Sound.